mattheworford/random-scripts/README.md

 # Random Scripts

 This repository is a collection of scripts of varying degrees of usefulness and complexity.
-From mundane tasks to experiments, it houses a wide range of code snippets that may catch your interest.
+From mundane tasks to quick experiments, it houses a wide range of code snippets that may catch your interest.

 ## Getting Started